 ** Read more about self-employment taxes here: Self-Employment Taxes

 From the above formula, you can see that it is a significant savings.
 If gasoline costs $3.25 a gallon and you get 20 miles to the gallon, then you will use 400 gallons of gas in that year for business purposes.
 At $3.25 per gallon, the actual cash cost for gasoline is $1,300.
-So you can see that the tax savings covers the cash cost of gasoline for those miles driven for business purposes.
-So it is to your advantage to track this expense.
+You can see that the tax savings covers the cash cost of gasoline for those miles driven for business purposes.
+It is to your advantage to track this expense.
 Why do you have to track this expense?

 Your best tool is a mileage log.
 On the first day of the year, document the odometer reading, and on the last day of the year, document the odometer reading.
 During the year, document the odometer reading weekly and write in your log where you go, what the business purpose is, and the number of miles driven.